Saccharomyces cerevisiae: Etymology

 This species is also the main source of nutritional yeast and yeast extract.

 History

+Saccharomyces cerevisiae is a species of yeast used to make bread, wine, and beer since ancient times.
+In the laboratory, it is often used to study basic biological processes that also occur in multicellular organisms.

 In antiquity, pure yeasts were unavailable due to a lack of understanding of microbiology necessary to produce them.
 Instead, mixtures of wild bacteria (especially Lactobacillus) and yeasts were used for brewing and leavening, resulting in acidic goods.
 However, empirical testing by beer makers around the 15th century led to the discovery that first boiling a wort containing hops gave a non acidic beverage.
 The reason for this was unknown at the time, but boiling killed unwanted bacteria, and the hops contain natural chemicals that suppressed the regrowth of acid-making bacteria while the yeast flourished.